The Metal Element

 An Anarcha-Taoist Prescription For Boosting Lung Qi

 Mushrooms are biology’s continuum between birth and decay, teetering presumptuously on the precipice between life and death, one foot always in the grave.
 Ushering one poor soul across the River Styx while sowing the seeds for another life’s claim on some prime terrestrial real estate, fungi are the entire life cycle manifest.
-In the spirit of the Death Holidays, celebrate the shapeshifting shenanigans of the mushroom with some Goth Medicine (buying this web domain RN): a savory Cordyceps mushroom soup, based on medicinal congees from Traditional Chinese Medicine.
+In the spirit of the Death Holidays, I’m offering up a savory Cordyceps mushroom soup, based on medicinal congees from Traditional Chinese Medicine.

 3 organic chicken thighs, parbroiled for 2 minutes and cut into pieces.